-You may not drive a commercial motor vehicle if you are disqualified for any reason.
+You may not drive a commercial motor vehicle if you with fatal traffic accidents. are disqualified for any reason.

 1.2.2 - Alcohol, Leaving the Scene of an Accident, and Commission of a Felony

 It is illegal to operate a CMV if your blood alcohol concentration (BAC) is .04% or more.
 If you operate a CMV, you shall be deemed to have given your consent to alcohol testing.